uoftcprg/phh-std/required.rst

 Showing/Mucking Hole Cards
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The showdown action is performed at the end of the hand or after all players go all-in.
-It represents showing of the hole cards to try to win the pot or after an all-in, or mucking of the hole cards.
-This action accepts an optional argument of cards which, if supplied, must all be known.
-The omission of this field represents mucking while the inclusion represents showing.
+It represents either the showing of the hole cards to try to win the pot, after an all-in, or after all other players fold or the mucking of the hole cards signifying the player's forfeiture on his or her stake of the pot.
+This action accepts an optional argument of cards.
+The omission of this argument represents mucking while the inclusion represents showing.
+If a hand is part of a tournament and the player elects to show, all his/her hole cards must be known (note that in all-in situations, active players are forced to show their hand).
+If it is a cash-game, then some or all of the cards in the argument may be unknown (e.g. ``??Ad``) to denote that the player chose to both not muck their hand and not show their hole cards (partially or completely).

 No-operations
 ^^^^^^^^^^^^^